phatcher/NCheck/README.md

 The CheckerFactory has a number conventions which are used to automatically construct Checkers for each class; these conventions can be overridden by the developer if they don't suit a particular scenario.

-We can have type conventions, which apply to all instances of a particular type, property conventions which apply to all properties of a specified name irrespective of type, and comparer conventions which allow overriding of value comparison from object.Equals, e.g. to allow for error bounds on floating point numbers.
+We support...

+* Type conventions: Applied to all instances of a particular type
+* Property conventions: Applied to properties which satisfy a function e.g. matching a particular name
+* Comparer conventions: Operates on a type or property convention and changes Value comparison from object.Equals to a specified comparer; useful for values such putting error bound on floating point comparison.

 ```csharp
     public class CheckerFactory : NCheck.CheckerFactory